 One block of the first year is spent in the Emergency Department.
 Our ED is a designated Level I Trauma Center and Pediatric Critical Care Center.
 It is also an incredibly high-volume ED, with over 100,000 visits per year.
 Here, our residents address a variety of acute medical concerns and perform procedures including lumbar punctures, incision and drainage of abscesses, suturing, reduction of nursemaid’s elbows, splinting and intubation.

-The PGY-1 elective experiences are call-free rotations that allow residents to explore subspecialty interests, research opportunities and/or community-based experiences.
+The PGY-1 elective experiences allow residents to explore subspecialty interests, research opportunities and/or community-based experiences.
 All medical and surgical subspecialties are available electives.
 Residents may also choose to do elective rotations at hospitals or clinics offsite.

 PGY-1 residents also have two-week selective rotations during which they rotate through outpatient subspecialty clinics of their choosing.